(Register for the course in SISU system. Notice: late registrations are also possible, just contact the teacher)

 create your CV as part of your personal Web page preferably in your personal Web space provided by the university account, for example:

-· create ontology with OWL (using Protégé ontology editing tool) needed for describing humans, entities, organizations, events, records, abstractions, etc., mentioned in your CV (or CVs like yours);
+· create ontology with OWL (using Protégé ontology editing tool) needed for describing humans, entities, organizations, events, records, abstractions, etc., mentioned in your CV (or CVs like yours).
+In addition to your own ontology, you can import other publicly available ontologies and merge them with your ontology;

 · semantically describe (annotate) yourself as a Web resource (with unique URI) following the story presented in your CV (together with other resources mentioned in it: people, universities, schools, companies, places, skills, files, documents, records, etc.) using RDF (link yourself with other relevant Web resources or physical World resources according to the ontology created in Protégé).
 In Protégé, the semantic annotation process means just creating a new instance in appropriate class and feeling with data (put values to slots) the form prepared by the ontology;